SettRaziel/bsi_cert_bot/README.md

- -v, --version   prints the current version of the project -f, --file      argument: <filename>; parameter that indicates a filepath to the config json file -u, --updated   also sends an e-mail for updated advisories -j, --json      writes advisories as json objects into a file instead of sending an e-mail -d, --debug     script call does additional debug logging -s, --severity  argument: <severity>; specifies the severity threshold when a severity should sent an e-mail
+ -v, --version   prints the current version of the project -f, --file      argument: <filename>; parameter that indicates a filepath to the config json file -u, --updated   also sends an e-mail for updated advisories -d, --debug     script call does additional debug logging -s, --severity  argument: <severity>; specifies the severity threshold when a severity should sent an e-mail -j, --json      argument: <filepath>; writes advisories as json objects into a file instead of sending an e-mail to the given directory
  ```

 ### Severity Ratings